fncbook/fnc/book/nonlineqn/newtonsys.md

     plot!(x2,y2,0,2pi)
     ```

     **(b)** ✍ Write out a $2\times 2$ nonlinear system of equations that describes an intersection of these orbits.
-(Note: An intersection is not the same as a collision---they don't have to occupy the same point at the same time.)
+(Note: An intersection is not the same as a collision—they don't have to occupy the same point at the same time.)

     **(c)** ✍ Write out the Jacobian matrix of this nonlinear system.